Doctor Doom: Fictional character biography

-1960s

-In his first appearance, Doctor Doom captures the Invisible Girl, using her as a hostage to force the Fantastic Four to travel back in time to steal Blackbeard's enchanted treasure to help him conquer the world.
-However, Reed Richards tricks Doom by swapping the treasure for worthless chains.
-Doom then allies with the Sub-Mariner, who installs a magnetic device in the Baxter Building to pull them into space, aiming to eliminate the Fantastic Four.
+Doctor Doom holds the Invisible Girl hostage to force the Fantastic Four to travel back in time to steal Blackbeard's enchanted treasure to help him conquer the world.
+Reed Richards tricks Doom by swapping the treasure for worthless chains.
+Doom allies with Namor, who installs a magnetic device in the Baxter Building to pull them into space.
 The Sub-Mariner returns the Baxter Building to New York, leaving Doom stranded on an asteroid.
-After learning the secrets of the advanced Ovoids, Doom swaps consciousnesses with Mister Fantastic but accidentally switches back, ending up trapped in Sub-Atomica when hit by a shrinking ray he intended for the Fantastic Four.
-Doom takes over this micro-world but is ousted by the Fantastic Four and thrown into space while trying to send them there.
-Saved by Rama-Tut, he returns to Earth and uses a special berry juice to turn the Fantastic Four against each other.
-However, Richards outsmarts Doom with the hallucinogenic juice, leading Doom to believe he has killed him and depart.
-During the 1960s, Doom attempted to recruit Spider-Man into joining forces with him, and he came into conflict with the Avengers when Quicksilver and Scarlet Witch illegally entered Latveria to find a long-lost relative of theirs.
-He stole the Silver Surfer's powers in 1967, but lost them after breaching a barrier Galactus had set for the Surfer on Earth.
+After learning the secrets of the advanced Ovoids, Doom swaps bodies with Mister Fantastic but accidentally switches back, ending up trapped in Sub-Atomica.
+Doom takes over this micro-world but is ousted by the Fantastic Four and thrown into space.
+Saved by Kang the Conqueror, he returns to Earth and uses a special berry juice to turn the Fantastic Four against each other.
+However, Richards outsmarts Doom with the hallucinogenic juice.
+Doom attempts to recruit Spider-Man, and comes into conflict with the Avengers when Quicksilver and Scarlet Witch illegally enter Latveria.
+He steals the Silver Surfer's powers in 1967, but Galactus takes them from him.

-1970s and 1980s

-During the 1970s, Doctor Doom expanded into more Marvel titles, featuring a battle for the Latverian throne against Prince Rudolfo in Astonishing Tales.
-In August 1981, he appeared in Iron Man, where Stark thwarted Doom's time-travelling plan to enlist Morgan le Fay to defeat King Arthur's forces with an army of revived warriors.
-Stranded in the past due to this interference, Doom vowed revenge, but he had to postpone it to return to the present day.

-Doctor Doom later allies with the Puppet Master to trap the Fantastic Four in the miniature city of "Liddleville," using cybernetic copies of their bodies.
+Doctor Doom later allies with the Puppet Master to trap the Fantastic Four in the miniature city of Liddleville using cybernetic copies of their bodies.
 However, he sabotages the plan to disrupt Reed's focus, but the Puppet Master ultimately aids the FF in escaping, trapping Doom in the android body he used to monitor them.

-During John Byrne's 1980s run, Doctor Doom attempted to steal Terrax the Tamer's cosmic powers, leading to a fight that destroyed his body.
+During John Byrne's 1980s run, Doctor Doom attempted to steal Terrax's cosmic powers, leading to a fight that destroyed his body.
 He survived by transferring his consciousness to another human and was later restored to his original body by the Beyonder.
 On Battleworld, Doom briefly succeeded in stealing the Beyonder's power, but it was too vast for him to control, allowing the Beyonder to reclaim it.